0xPolygonMiden/miden-node/docs/src/operator/installation.md

 You can also use `cargo` to compile the node from the source code if for some reason you need a specific git revision.
-Note that since these aren't official releases we cannot provide much support for any issues you run into, so consider this for advanced users only.
-The incantation is a little different as you'll be targeting this repo instead:
+Note that since these aren't official releases we cannot provide much support for any issues you run into, so consider this for advanced use only.
+The incantation is a little different as you'll be targeting our repo instead:

 ```sh
 # Install from a specific branch